Voyager (311 album)

 Voyager is the thirteenth studio album by American rock band 311.
 It was released on July 12, 2019.
 It is the second to be produced by John Feldmann and the fifth to be produced by Scotch Ralston.
 Matan Zohar is also listed as a producer.
+It is 311's first album since their 1995 self-titled album to not debut in the top 10 of the Billboard 200, peaking only at number 18.

 Composition

 Voyager has been labeled as alternative rock and rap rock by Rock Cellar Magazine, and reggae rock by AllMusic.